 jobboard3

-Staff RN – Medical Surgical Telemetry – 5 Tower – Full Time 12 Hours Days *Up to $5000 Sign On Bonus* – (Arcadia, California, United States)
+Staff RN – Medical Surgical Telemetry (5 Tower) – Full Time 12 Hours Days (Union, Non-Exempt) *Up to $5000 Sign On Bonus* – (Arcadia, California, United States)

 A clinically competent, registered, professional nurse who utilizes the nursing process for assessment, planning, implementation, and evaluation to provide safe, therapeutic care to patients.
 Services provided are for acutely ill patients with medical/surgical diagnoses or maternal child health, which are the primary reasons for admission.
 Functions as a member of the interdisciplinary and nursing teams; carries out established nursing procedures and performs nursing care for patients with complex, multisystem needs.
 Demonstrates investment in the overall forward movement of the unit and the organization.
 Applies good interpersonal and communication process utilizing verbal and non-verbal skills to achieve organizational service goals of customer satisfaction and a positive work environment.Minimum Education: